fatiharapoglu/twitter/README.md

 -   [ ] progress bar for 280 characters
 -   [ ] how to add notifications? if really complex, hang it for later
 -   [ ] make profile back arrow sticky | fixed
--   [ ] add skeletons for loading such as ...
-Tweets, description, images
 -   [ ] animations on tweets
 -   [ ] tooltips for likes/retweets and so on
 -   [ ] change localhost to env or however next handles this